ChrisTowles/blog/content/blog/apache-airflow-part-1-why-and-goals.md

 Just started with a repo at: <https://github.com/ChrisTowles/airflow-playground>

-I don't usually post Proof of Concepts's like this publicly but i'm doing it on my own time so lets see how this goes and see where it takes me.
+I don't usually post Proof of Concepts's like this publicly, but I'm doing it on my own time so lets see how this goes and see where it takes me.